Dimensionless physical constant: Fine-structure constant

 where e is the elementary charge, ħ is the reduced Planck constant, c is the speed of light in vacuum, and ε_{0} is the permittivity of free space.
 The fine-structure constant is fixed to the strength of the electromagnetic force.
 At low energies, α ≈ 1/137, whereas at the scale of the Z boson, about 90 GeV, one measures α ≈ 1/127.
-There is no accepted theory explaining the value of α; Richard Feynman elaborates:
+There is no accepted theory explaining the value of α.